Obi-Wan: You don't need to see his identification.

-- Somewhat subverted in that rather than mages getting the ability to inflict the Charm condition through a spell as in most RPGs, thieves do it.
+- Rather than mages getting the ability to inflict the Charm condition through a spell as in most RPGs, thieves do it.
 With enough "Job Points", they can learn the ability to steal not only the usual money and weapons but also hearts.

 - The thief's version of Charm is temporary; it's essentially an improved form of Confuse, in that the victim will only attack their allies instead of anyone at random.
 Just like confusion, all it takes to snap them out of it is a physical attack.
 For the permanent version, which not only lasts the whole battle but allows you to recruit the affected, you'll need an Orator.

 - Reis can also do this with her bare-handed attacks after you complete her subquest.
-But given that she's a dragon in human form, the enemy has to survive the hit first.
+But given that she's a dragon in human formnote , the enemy has to survive the hit first.

-- In BioShock, the plasmids Hypnotize Big Daddy (from BioShock 1) and Hypnotize (from 2) can be used to hypnotize many of the enemies in the game to fight alongside you.
+- In BioShock, the plasmids Hypnotize Big Daddy (from the first game) and Hypnotize (from the second game) can be used to hypnotize many of the enemies in the game to fight alongside you.
 Eventually they will break free however.

 - Deconstructed in the Civilization IV mod Fall from Heaven.
 In the Flavor Text, the Charm Person spell is basically described as a Mind Rape, warping the genuine feelings of love and protection that the target feels for his friends and family, and mapping it to the caster instead.
 The victim still hates the person who's doing this to them, but the mental manipulation is so great that it leaves the victim completely unable to fight back or even defend themselves while the caster's allies cut them to ribbons.